Helena Paparizou: 2019–2024: Apohrosis, and the Antique reunion

-For 2022 Helena Paparizou opens a new music era returning to her international hits abroad like "Lightning".
-On March Helena and Nikos Panagiotidis reunited as Antique after 19 years covering Ti Ti song by Giorgos Alkaios that became hit during 90's.
-In summer Antique performed at 'We Who Love 90's' Festival in Sweden while Helena started her summer tour in Greece.
+In March 2022 Helena and Nikos Panagiotidis reunited as Antique after 19 years covering Ti Ti song by Giorgos Alkaios that became hit during 90's.
+In the summer, Antique performed at the "Vi Som Älskar 90-talet" festival in Sweden, while Helena started her summer tour in Greece.

 On 11 April, Stelios Rokkos released a song featuring Helena titled Kommatia (Pieces).
 On 27 April, Helena sang at Night at Rhythm 9.49 fm songs from her discography.
 In September she has booked some live appearances for first time in Odeon of Herodes Atticus with Marios Frangoulis.
 The 9th Season for The Voice of Greece begun on SKAI TV and was completed in March 2023.
-In November Helena did her comeback at Votanikos residency show next to Giorgos Sabanis and Anastasia for first time collaboration on stage until March 11, 2023.
+In November Helena did her comeback at Votanikos residency show next to Giorgos Sabanis and Anastasia for first time collaboration on stage until 11 March 2023.

 Paparizou released a remake version on her 2004 hit song Katse Kala produced by Arcade featuring Marseaux and Joanne.
-On the occasion of the World Mental Health Day on October 10, UNICEF Greece and its First Goodwill Ambassador, Helena Paparizou, joined their forces and re-released the song The Light in Our Soul, in collaboration with Spyros Lambrou children's choir, aiming to raise public awareness about mental health issues and eliminate the stigma that unfortunately still accompanies people facing them.
-On November 17, Helena performed My Number One along with dancers doing the same choreography bringing back nostalgia from 2005.
+On the occasion of the World Mental Health Day on 10 October, UNICEF Greece and its First Goodwill Ambassador, Helena Paparizou, joined their forces and re-released the song The Light in Our Soul, in collaboration with Spyros Lambrou children's choir, aiming to raise public awareness about mental health issues and eliminate the stigma that unfortunately still accompanies people facing them.

+On 17 November, Helena performed My Number One along with dancers doing the same choreography bringing back nostalgia from 2005.
 The event was held in Amsterdam, one of the biggest Eurovision Parties, called Het Grote Songfestivalfeest, with guests in many Eurostars.

 Just before the end of 2022, in 9 December Paparizou started a new music chapter in her career releasing a new power ballad song titled Fevgo written by Giorgos Sabanis & Eleana Vrahali.